Not a coincidence.

 - Spot the signs of vendor decay before the next renewal conversation.

-- Resist extraction pricing — and build leverage twelve months out, not two.
+- Resist extraction pricing — start building leverage two quarters out, not the week before.

 - Negotiate from documented decline, not vendor goodwill.